Erlend-Ranheim/Chess/README.md

 This is a chess game built from scratch in C++, focused on clean structure, low-level control, and a solid foundation for future features.
 The project currently handles the core board + piece rendering and is evolving toward a complete playable experience.

-Planned Features
+Planned Features include

+- Smoother UX improvements (move highlighting, legal move previews and captures)

-- Minimax-based engine play (with upgrades like alpha–beta pruning later on)
+- Minimax-based engine play (with upgrades like alpha–beta pruning)

 - Adaptive music that reacts to the game state, building tension in critical moments (checks, hanging pieces, endgames, etc.)

-- Smoother UX improvements (move highlighting, legal move previews, captures, and more)

 Goal